Game

 to describe someone or something as evil or dangerous

-And then the people we disagree with, we tend to demonize them.
+And then the people we disagree with, we tend to

 dispose